reissbaker/promethean/README.md

 ![unfat](./unfat.png)

-Easily extract prompt/completion datasets from models and generate Axolotl configs to auto-distill smaller, slimmer LoRAs from the original models.
+Easily extract prompt/completion datasets from models and auto-distill smaller, slimmer LoRAs from the original models.
 Automates training Llama 3.1-based LoRAs with known-good configs for up to 8192 tokens, so you don't have to think about VRAM, batch sizes, gradient accumulation steps, or any of the system-level details of model training and can focus on curating good datasets and selecting training parameters.

 ## Example